 - need a connector

-- may be used as input of a pipeline
+- may be used input of a pipeline

 - may be used to import dataset

 Datasources represent " dynamic " datasets, whose data can be hosted on an external database or filesystem.
-Using a pre-defined connector, you can specify a query, table name or path to a file to extract the data.
+Using a pre-defined connector, you can specify a query, table name or path to extract the data.